Welcome to the John Mitchell research group

 Research areas we are interested in are enzyme catalysis, protein-ligand interactions, molecular evolution and structural bioinformatics, computational toxicology, prediction of solubility and other molecular properties, and the classification of drugs used for doping in sport.

+Our clustering algorithm PFClust can automatically find the best number of clusters for a dataset, as described in this Open Access paper.
 Luna De Ferrari's talk on Active and Guided Learning of Enzyme Function from MLSB 2012, Basel, is available as a video online.
 There are also available presentations describing our recent work on Computational Enzymology, Predicting the Mechanism of Phospholipidosis, RF-Score: A new scoring function for Protein-Ligand affinity prediction, The Chemistry of Protein Catalysis and In silico calculation of aqueous solubility.
+Our recent solubility prediction method utilising machine learning can be found here.

 Thanks to our Sponsors